Tiago-Lira/secure-docker-registry/README.md

 # secure-docker-registry

-This repository is intended to provide a easy way to deploy a secure docker registry using Nginx and authentication through **HTTP BASIC**.
+This repository is intended to provide an easy way to deploy a secure docker registry using Nginx and authentication using **HTTP BASIC**.

 To deploy a secure docker registry, you'll need a SSL certificate.
 This repository explains how to generate your own SSL certificate using [certbot](https://certbot.eff.org/).